cloudflare/cloudflare-docs/content/reference-architecture/architectures/magic-transit.md

 * Magic Transit comes with a built-in network firewall that helps customers phase out on-premise firewalls and deploy network security as-a-service that scales.

-* In addition to protecting and routing traffic for external-facing services of an enterprise (i.e. north-south Internet-routable traffic), customers can connect and protect east-west “intra-enterprise” internal traffic using Cloudflare Magic WAN.
+* In addition to protecting and routing traffic for external-facing services of an enterprise (i.e. north-south Internet-routable traffic), customers can connect and protect east-west "intra-enterprise" internal traffic using Cloudflare Magic WAN.

 If you would like to learn more about Magic Transit, Magic WAN, or Magic Firewall, please [reach out](https://www.cloudflare.com/magic-transit/) to us for a demo.